amalkumar308/helpingo_php/README.md

 Raspberry Pi (For collaborating on our own server) This Application uses REST APIs developed in php to connect/fetch/insert data to mySql DB.
 Both the REST APIs and mySQL DB (phpmyadmin panel) is accessed through raspberry pie server.

-REST APIs developed are stored at: https://github.com/amalkumar308/helpingo_php
+Android App are stored at: https://github.com/harneet-9039/Helpingo

 A stand alone JAVA Application is also being developed to access the notifications sent through android application in realtime.